KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 #### Day 1: Field Work

 - Read [The Impact of AI on Computer Science Education](https://cacm.acm.org/news/the-impact-of-ai-on-computer-science-education/)
   - **Prompt 1**: What are the key takeaways from this article?
-How have you used AI in your own learning?
+How have you used generative AI in the past in your learning process?
+Do you think you have used in ways that enhance rather than hinder your learning?
 Explain.

 - AI might not be as far along today if it were not for Taiwan's chip industry.
 - Read [Taiwan’s new 2nm chip set to power the AI revolution](https://asiatimes.com/2025/04/taiwans-new-2nm-chip-set-to-power-the-ai-revolution/), [Can the U.S. Outpace China in AI and Stop a Chip War Over Taiwan?
 Experts Clash Over the High-Stakes Semiconductor Race](https://opentodebate.org/news_article/can-the-u-s-outpace-china-in-ai-and-stop-a-chip-war-over-taiwan-experts-clash-over-the-high-stakes-semiconductor-race/), and [Will Trump tip the AI race in China’s favor?](https://www.taipeitimes.com/News/editorials/archives/2025/06/01/2003837840)